tru-ID/sim-card-auth-android/Android-PhoneCheck.md

-# How to Add SIM Card Based Authentication to your Android App [with tru.ID]
+# How to Add SIM Card Based Mobile Authentication to your Android App [with tru.ID]

 Validating user identity is incredibly important in mobile applications so developers need reliable ways to confirm the identities of their users.
 The most common approaches to this are social login or, as seen with apps such as WhatsApp, Telegram, Line, WeChat and many more, the mobile phone number.
 Using a mobile phone number as a unique identifier on a mobile application, verified via an SMS PIN code, makes logical sense.
 Unfortunately, there are [flaws with SMS-based verification](https://tru.id/blog/msisdn-vs-imsi-and-mobile-identity) that leave a user open to SIM Swap attacks.